jacrys/bshambaugh/README.md

 - 🔭 I’m currently working on ...

-## Authenticating an IoT device and having it write data to database (while jumping from a LoRa Netowork to a Wifi Network)
+## Authenticating an IoT device and having it write data to database (while jumping from a LoRa Network to a Wifi Network)

 ### Writing the data to the database, feeling exposed and unknown!
 - Trying and failing and failing...